Advertisement

 Trivia

-• Jamie Sale began skating at the age of five and began competing in pairs of figure skating at the age of ten.
+• Began skating at the age of five and began competing in pairs of figure skating at the age of ten.

 • She won the Olympic gold medal in pairs of figure skating with her partner David Pelletier in 2012.

-• Jamie has appeared as a television host and commentator for various sports networks in Canada.
+• Appeared as a television host and commentator for various sports networks in Canada.

-• Jamie is a certified life coach and helps clients with goal-setting, personal development, and mindset coaching.
+• She is a certified life coach and helps clients with goal-setting, personal development, and mindset coaching.

 • She has been inducted into the Canadian Olympic Hall of Fame, Skate Canada Hall of Fame, and the Alberta Sports Hall of Fame for her contribution to figure skating.